hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/3-Operate-Running-Systems/4-Install, configure and troubleshoot bootloaders.md

-The **Red Hat Certified System Administrator (RHCSA)** exam tests candidates on essential Linux system administration tasks.
-One of the topics covered in the exam involves the **boot loader** and managing system boot processes.

 ### What is a Boot Loader?
 A **boot loader** is software responsible for loading the Linux kernel into memory and starting the operating system when the system boots up.
 For Red Hat-based systems (such as RHEL), **GRUB2 (GRand Unified Bootloader)** is the default boot loader.
 It allows users to select between multiple kernels or operating systems (if installed).